 Nothing prepares you for your parent getting ill.
-No explanation about how entirely the proper order of your world is capsized conveys even a tiny bit of the enormity of it.
+No explanation about how entirely the proper order of your world is capsized conveys sufficiently the enormity of it.

-Sometimes, it will simply make you practical.
-You will hold your parent's hand in your own.
-Their's will lack the authority it once had.
+Shared memories of a lifetime become secrets.
+You hold your parent's hand in your own.
+Their's lacks the authority it once had.
 The command.
-The strength that provided you the assurance that all would be well.
-And when you hold their hand, you will simply be as grateful as anyone has ever been about anything before that you have this one moment.
+The strength that provided you assurance that all would be well.
+And when you hold their hand, you are simply be as grateful as anyone has ever been about anything before that you have this moment.